stakater/kubestackplus-docs/content/for-developers/explanation/production-best-practices.md

 ### Load Balancing

 - Ensure that your application is accessible through a load balancer or ingress controller to evenly distribute traffic among the replicas.
-- Configure the load balancing mechanism to use appropriate algorithms (e.g., round-robin, least connections) based on your application's requirements.
+- Configure the load balancing mechanism to use appropriate algorithms (e.g., round-robin, the least connections) based on your application's requirements.

 ### Configuring Pod Affinity and AntiAffinity

-- The inter-pod affinity and anti-affinity documentation describe how you can you could change your Pod to be located (or not) in the same node.
+- The inter-pod affinity and anti-affinity documentation describe how you can change your Pod to be located (or not) in the same node.
 - You should apply anti-affinity rules to your Deployments so that Pods are spread in all the nodes of your cluster.

 ## Observability